samuliasmala/Sams-PowerPoint-Toolbar/README.md

 4. Close PowerPoint and open file in [Office Ribbon Editor](http://www.majorgeeks.com/files/details/office_ribbon_editor.html).
 For some reason I need to run the Office Ribbon Editor as administrator to get it work
 5. Use Document Explorer to *Add 2010 CustomUI*
 6. Open RibbonX14, choose *Import CustomUI* and select `/src/RibbonX14.customui`
-7. Go to Images tab and Add images from file system.
+7. Go to Images tab and *Add images from file system*.
 Choose all images in `/icons` directory
 8. Save and exit Office Ribbon Editor
 9. Open saved file and enable macros.
 You should see the new *Sam's toolkit* group in the toolbar
-10. Save the file as PowerPoint Add-In (*.ppam).
+10. Save the file as PowerPoint Add-In (\*.ppam).
 Use the *Sam's toolkit.ppam* filename

 ### How to create Installer file from scratch (Install Sam's toolkit.ppsm)
 1. Start a blank presentation
 2. Import macros and installer picture from `/installer_src` directory
-3. Select picture, then Insert -> Action; on Mouse Click tab select Run macro and InstallSamsToolkit
+3. Select picture, then Insert -> Action; on Mouse Click tab select *Run macro* and *InstallSamsToolkit*
 4. Create text link and do the same as for the picture
 5. Save file as PowerPoint Macro-Enabled Show (*.ppsm)